sempliva/Emotly/README.md

 EMOTLY_DB_URI="mongodb://localhost/something" python emotly_tests.py
 ```

+> **Default configuration**
+>
+> Starting with `commit 0b27545baa1f1521d1fe244e868e0ecfeea4ea58` we have introduced a configuration file called `config.py` in the root of the project.
+>
+> This file contains most sensible defaults, hence you can run `python run_tests.py` without specifying anything else.
+>
+> You are *encouraged* to be explicit in your running commands, though.

 ## Environment variables
 The following is a (hopefully) updated list of all the env var currently supported by the Emotly app.